 World Health Organization sets a target of 50% reduction in preterm deaths by 2025 in countries with a neonatal mortality rate above 5 per 1,000 live births(9).
 Similarly reducing the burden of preterm mortality has dominant significance for achieving United Nations Sustainable Development Goal 3 target #3.2 (16).
 More than three-quarter of these preterm neonatal deaths can be averted by feasible and cost-effective interventions like stabilization, prevention and early treatment of infection, preventing hypothermia as well as early introduction of breast milk and further intensive neonatal care (17).

 Despite varies efforts, mortality due to complication of preterm births is still not reduced as expected and as a result prematurity is first cause of neonatal mortality and the fourth cause of under-five mortality in the country(18, 19).
-The purpose of this study was to fill the gap on knowledge of preterm neonatal mortality, lay fertile ground for further studies and indicate other interventional measures in .
+The purpose of this study was to fill the gap on knowledge of preterm neonatal mortality, lay fertile ground for further studies and indicate other interventional measures.
+The findings of this study will be helpful especially in southern Ethiopia where there is limited evidence on the status of preterm neonatal mortality and associated factors.

 METHODS